-Then an afternoon visit to the Eglise du Chateau to see the annual tapestry exhibition that incorporates the most innovative work produced in the previous year.
+A lively street market operates on Friday mornings, so we will indulge in a picnic lunch.
+Then an afternoon visit to the Église du Chateau to see the annual exhibition that incorporates the most innovative work produced in the previous year.

-Return to Paris, end of tour.
+Return to Paris by coach, end of tour.

-Cost: $7,275.00 (AUD) for twin share, $8,695.00 (AUD) for single room.
+Cost: $4,490.00 (AUD) for twin share, $5,950.00 (AUD) for single room.

 Group size: 8 minimum, 10 maximum.